AuthorCarpentry/authorcarpentry.github.io/README.md

 * Investigating and managing copyright status of a work, and evaluating conditions for Fair Use
 * Open sharing of research using Creative Commons licenses, waivers, and public domain marks

-## Who is reponsible for AuthorCarpentry?
+## Who is reponsible for Author Carpentry?

 We are an open community of scientists, scholars, and librarians with collaborators and participants from around the world.
 Current Author Carpentry developers and trainers are certified Instructors for Data/Software Carpentry and commit to the instructional approaches, assessment methods, and lesson formatting of the Carpentry community.